demizer/gds/doc/spec.rst

 * Development is done on Arch Linux.

-* todrives supports Mac OSX and Linux.
-Windows may be added if a developer wants to step up and support it at a later date.
+* todrives primarily supports Linux.
+Mac OSX and Windows support may be added if a developer wants to step up and support it at a later date.

 * todrives is built for sophisticated users.
 Users should understand operating system mount points and filesystem technologies.